 - Ilan Godik’s talk – great introductory talk into Optics in Scala using Monocle by one of its maintainers.
 Short and does not require any specific knowledge upfront.
 Also introduces Van Laarhoven Lenses

-- Julien Truffaut’s talk – Julien is an author of Monocle, in this talk he provides great overview and intuitions about various types of Optics
+- Julien Truffaut’s talk – Julien is the author of Monocle, in this talk, he provides a great overview and intuitions about various types of Optics

 - another talk by Julien Truffaut – this one is about

-JsonPath– concept already mentioned in this article in section covering
+JsonPath– a concept already mentioned in this article in the section covering

-- Simon Peyton Jones talk – basic overview of Lenses in Haskell
+- Simon Peyton Jones talk – a basic overview of Lenses in Haskell

 - Accompanying repository with code being discussed in this article